Last updated September 2018

 - When we believe in good faith that disclosure is necessary to protect the Firm’s rights, protect your safety or the safety of others, investigate fraud, or respond to a government request;

-- To enforce the Firm’s Terms of Service; and
+- To enforce the Firm’s Terms of Service, Legal Agreement, Master Services Agreement, or other contract, to the extent any is applicable; and

 - To allow the Firm to pursue available remedies or limit the damage it may sustain.